LimeChain/wasmer-java/README.md

 architecture, see [the Development Section](#development) to learn more.

+# Main

+To compile and execute the main class located at `src/java/org/wasmer/Main.java` run the following command: `make run-main`

 # Example

-There is a toy program in `java/src/test/resources/simple.rs`, written in Rust (or any other language that compiles to WebAssembly):
+There is a toy program in `test/resources/simple.rs`, written in Rust (or any other language that compiles to WebAssembly):

 ```rust